AriKimelman/Fancy-Cars-And-Happiness/README.md

 # "Wow, that's an expensive car, I wonder if that really makes him happy."
-I attempt to answer this question using data from about over 50,000 people.
+I answer this question using data from about over 50,000 people.

 **What did you do?**